flyaruu/flyaruu.github.io/_posts/2015-03-18-Monitoring-the-Docker-daemon.md

 ---
 Service Discovery using the Docker API

-This part is loosely based on Jeff Lindsay's excellent blog [here](http://progrium.com/blog/2014/09/10/automatic-docker-service-announcement-with-registrator/)
+This part is loosely based on Jeff Lindsay's blog [here](http://progrium.com/blog/2014/09/10/automatic-docker-service-announcement-with-registrator/), it's a good read and does a better job at explaining than I do.

+The premise is that you can query Docker hosts for their running services, and along with some meta data, expose it to a service discovery tool.

 On any host running Docker containers there is a Docker daemon process.
 This Docker daemon offers a very nice API using simple JSON HTTP calls.
 All docker functions are exposed through this API (starting, stopping, building, etc.) but for service discovery I'll just use it as a 'read-only' source: We'll just use it to do discover what is running.
 Let's look at an example.